General Operating Support Grants

 General operating support grants may used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.(See recent general operating support grants.)

 To be eligible to apply for a general operating support grant, an organization must:

-- review these principles of best practice relative to nonprofit governance, finance, public disclosure, and programming;
+- ascribe to these principles of best practice relative to nonprofit governance, finance, public disclosure, and programming;

-- have been a recipient of a Dyson Foundation project grant within the past three years of their general operating support request;
+- have been a recipient of a Dyson Foundation project grant within the past three years (receiving a MAP mini-grant does not meet this criteria);

-- have a mission and programs that are consistent with core funding interests of the Dyson Foundation, which generally focus on basic needs services such as food, housing, health care, and other human services.
+- have a mission and programs consistent with core funding interests of the Dyson Foundation;

-- have demonstrated at least three years of stable executive leadership.
+- have at least three years of stable executive leadership

-Colleges and universities, hospitals, faith-based institutions, and organizations with annual budgets in excess of $15 million dollars are not eligible to apply for general operating support grants.
+Colleges and universities, hospitals, faith-based organizations, and organizations with annual budgets in excess of $15 million dollars are not eligible to apply for general operating support grants.